The Modern Revenue Methodology for Education Firms.

 Pre-negotiated expansion path with named conditions.
 No new evaluation cycle required.

-“A pilot is not a discount.
-It is the first chapter of the customer story — and the story is what gets renewed.”
+"A pilot is not a discount.
+It is the first proof of value.
+And proof is what renews."

 Evidence Over Claims.